 This section of the guideline contains only such parts of the application for which it is best to prepare in advance.

 All attachments must be appended and submitted together with the application before the deadline.
 No attachments arriving after the deadline will be taken into consideration.
 The dissertation supervisor's reference of academic success or research plan is mandatory and must be submitted in the Online Reference Service or as an attachment to the application during the application period.

-Certificates of the right to pursue doctoral studies of applicants working on their doctoral dissertations, postdoctoral degree diplomas of applicants with doctoral degrees applying for supplemented grants for research, and permissions to defend a doctoral thesis granted after the application deadline make an exception to the attachment deadline.
+Certificates of the right to pursue doctoral studies of applicants working on their doctoral dissertations, postdoctoral degree diplomas of applicants with doctoral degrees applying for supplemented grants for the post-doctoral phase, and permissions to defend a doctoral thesis granted after the application deadline make an exception to the attachment deadline.
 If the application is missing an attachment when the grant decision is made, the grant may be awarded conditionally.
-In this case, the attachment must be submitted in the Online Services for Grantees before the use of the grant may begin.
+In this case, the attachment must be submitted in the Online Service for Grantees before the use of the grant may begin.

 In the section “Other Attachments”, attachments that have not been separately mentioned in the application form may be appended to the application.
 Science grant applicants may attach a data management plan (optional), e.g. using the Tuuli-tool.